-Even though they prioritize their own well being–because they know that they cannot serve others without first taking care of themselves–they genuinely care about the needs of the people in their life and they want the best for others.
+Even though they prioritize their well-being–because they know that they cannot serve others without first taking care of themselves–they genuinely care about the needs of the people in their life, and they want the best for others.

 Betas, on the other hand, fall into “The Nice Guy Syndrome.”

-The true difference between alphas and betas is not their outward actions, but their inner motivations.
+The true difference between alphas and betas is not their outward actions but their inner motivations.
 Alphas are kind to others even when they have nothing to gain.
-Betas leverage a faux “kindness” to earn the approval of others and feel validated.
+Betas leverage faux “kindness” to earn the approval of others and feel validated.

-One of the hallmark alpha male personality traits is that alphas take full responsibilities for their lives.
+One hallmark alpha male personality trait is that true alphas take full responsibility for their lives.
 Period.

-They know that everything in their life and everything not in their life is their responsibility and no one else’s.
+They know that everything in their life and not in their life is their social responsibility and no one else’s.
 This doesn’t mean that they believe everything is their fault.
-Life can be cruel and unfair and none of us can control what country, ethnicity, sexuality, or family we were born into.
+Life can be cruel and unfair, and we cannot control what country, ethnicity, sexuality, or family we were born into.

 But alphas have accepted the cards they were dealt, fair or not.